Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-Qef2i5Nug_U.md

 ### Transcript

-> uh are we getting new types of floating trees we're all comedians in the chat today yeah you know new types of floating everything well
+> are we getting new types of floating trees we're all comedians in the chat today yeah you know new types of floating everything well